-- (31) Commonly defined terms are located in the University Glossary.
-The following definitions apply for the purpose of this Policy: - a.
-Agent (international education agent) means a commercial entity engaged by the University via a formal agreement to undertake approved international student recruitment activities on behalf of the University, where they are paid a commission for a successful placement. - b.
-International Education Agent Agreement (agent agreement) means the formal contract between the University and the agent outlining the terms and conditions under which the services of the agent are provided.
+(31) The following definitions apply for the purpose of this Policy:

+- a.
+Agent (international education agent) means a commercial entity engaged by the University via a formal Agent Agreement to undertake approved international student recruitment activities on behalf of the University, where they are paid a commission for a successful placement. - b.
+Agent Agreement (international education agent agreement) means the formal contract between the University and the Agent outlining the terms and conditions under which the services of the Agent are provided.